Brian Waites: Professional career

 Despite his successes, Waites continued to play in the PGA Club Professionals' Championship.
 He was runner-up in 1978, tied for third place in 1979 and solo third in 1980, to get a place each year in the PGA Cup, although he turned down the place in 1980 because of a clash with the Tournament Players Championship.
 Later in 1980 the PGA changed the eligibility rules, excluding Waites from the event for a number of years.

 Waites was a member of the European 1983 Ryder Cup team.
 The European team of 12 was chosen entirely from the 1983 European Tour money list as at the conclusion of the St. Mellion Timeshare TPC on September 18.
 Waites was guaranteed his place before the final event and didn't play in it, finishing 7th in the money list with £40,482 and making his only appearance at the age of 43.
 He had played in 19 qualifying events and although he had not won, he had made the cut in all 19, with 7 top-10 finishes including runner-up finishes in the Car Care Plan International and the Lawrence Batley International.
 Europe lost the Ryder Cup by a single point.
 Waites played in four matches, winning in a four-ball match with Ken Brown on the opening day.
 Waites and Brown lost both their matches on the second day and Waites lost his singles match on the final day to Calvin Peete by one hole.
 Waites also represented England three times at the World Cup, in 1980, 1982 and 1983.

-Waites has some success on the Safari Circuit, winning five times between 1980 and 1985.
+Waites had some success on the Safari Circuit, winning five times between 1980 and 1985.
 His first win was in the Kenya Open in March 1980.
 His other four wins were in Zambia.
 He won the Mufulira Open in 1980, a week after his Kenyan win, and he won there again in 1982.
 He won the Zambia Open the following week and won the Cock o' the North in 1985 at the age of 45.

 Waites was runner-up in the 1984 Tunisian Open, the opening event of the European Tour season but had little success on the tour after that.
 In 1990 he became eligible for seniors events and won the Trusthouse Forte PGA Seniors Championship in 1990 and 1991, with Neil Coles runner-up both times.
 In 1990 he was a joint runner-up in the Seniors' British Open, a stroke behind Gary Player.
 In August 1991 Waites was seriously injured in a car accident, spending three months in hospital.
 He made a full recovery and joined the European Senior Tour in its 1992 debut season, although he missed the opening event of the season.
 He had a successful career at that level, winning four tournaments and making the top ten on the Order of Merit four times.
 In 1999 he became the first player to make 100 appearances on the European Senior Tour.